AVaRICE: ALGAL VALORISATION & REMEDIATION OF METAL ION CONTAMINATED EFFLUENTS

 Cardiff University: Devin Sapsford

-University of Exeter: Chris Bryan
+University of Exeter: Chris Bryan (PI)

 Plymouth Marine Laboratory: Mike Allen

 Our aim was to investigate the use of algae native to contaminated mine sites to remove metals from acid mine drainage (AMD) and then convert the algae to biofuels.
-This would remediate the water while simultaneously providing a sustainable source of value products.
-The overall idea is that AMD costs significant sums of money to treat: the AVaRICE process would not only treat the water but would also create valuable products (biofuels and recovered metals) to offset the treatment costs – literally and figuratively a green technology.

 As the community has grown, partners have joined together to pursue common interests allied to or outside of the AVaRICE concept, leading to many other joint research avenues.

-Little of what has been achieved, could have been done by a single group or institution.
+Little of what has been achieved could have been done by a single group or institution.
 Huge progress towards proving the concept of the AVaRICE process has been made, and the community is highly motivated and determined to pursue the development of AVaRICE further.